decay71/mUlt1ACE/README.md

 ### Assembly

-1. Connect D-, D+, and GND from the Molex connector to D-, D+, and GND on the USB connector (screw terminal or stripped cable)
+1. Connect D-, D+, and GND from the Molex connector to D-, D+, and GND on the USB connector (screw terminal)
 2. **Twist D+ and D- wires together** (2-3 twists per cm) to reduce electromagnetic interference
-3. If using a cut USB cable: wrap the exposed section with aluminum foil overlapping the cable shield to maintain shielding
-4. Connect to the Snapmaker U1 via a USB extension cable
+3. Connect to the Snapmaker U1 via a USB extension cable
-5. Additional ACE Pro units connect via the **daisy chain** cable (included with ACE Pro) - no additional USB cables needed
+4. Additional ACE Pro units connect via the **daisy chain** cable (included with ACE Pro) - no additional USB cables needed

 ### Recommended Setup